Glossary

 Markets & pricing

-- Implied probabilityImplied probability converts a price into the chance it represents — for decimal odds, it is one divided by the price.
+- Implied probabilityImplied probability converts a price into the chance it represents.
+For decimal odds, it is one divided by the price.

-- Overround (margin)The overround is the bookmaker's built-in margin — the amount by which the implied probabilities of all outcomes exceed 100%.
+- Overround (margin)The overround is the bookmaker's built-in margin: the amount by which the implied probabilities of all outcomes exceed 100%.

-- Decimal oddsDecimal odds express the total return per unit staked, including the stake — 2.50 returns 2.5 times the stake.
+- Decimal oddsDecimal odds express the total return per unit staked, including the stake: 2.50 returns 2.5 times the stake.

 - Sharp bookmakerA sharp bookmaker prices markets efficiently and accepts large bets, so its odds are a strong benchmark for fair value.

-- Closing line value (CLV)Closing line value measures whether you bet at a better price than the market's closing price — a strong long-run indicator of a real edge.
+- Closing line value (CLV)Closing line value measures whether you bet at a better price than the market's closing price, a strong long-run indicator of a real edge.

 - Handicap bettingHandicap betting gives one side a virtual start in goals, points or games, turning a lopsided match into a near-even market.